Three Bad Sisters

-Three Bad Sisters is a 1956 American film noir crime film directed by Gilbert Kay, written by Gerald Drayson Adams, and starring Marla English, Kathleen Hughes, Sara Shane, John Bromfield and Jess Barker.
-It was released in January 1956, by United Artists.
+Three Bad Sisters is a 1956 American film noir crime film directed by Gilbert Kay, written by Gerald Drayson Adams and starring Marla English, Kathleen Hughes, Sara Shane, John Bromfield and Jess Barker.
+It was released in January 1956 by United Artists.

 Plot

 Valerie, Vicki and Lorna Craig are the daughters of a man worth $40 million who is killed in a Wyoming plane crash.
 The pilot, Jim Norton, was unharmed.

 Jim is unable to fly while the crash is investigated.
 Valerie offers him $200,000 to seduce and abandon her sister Lorna, executor of their father's will.
 Lorna is engaged to George Gurney, their father's attorney.
-Jim finds her contemplating a leap off a high cliff into the water, dared by Valerie to do it.
+Jim finds her contemplating a leap from a high cliff into the water, dared by Valerie to do it.

 Valerie threatens to frame Jim for murdering her father if he refuses to cooperate.
-Then sister Vicki makes romantic advances, trying to lure Jim away from her sister's clutches.
+Then Vicki makes romantic advances, trying to lure Jim away from her sister's clutches.
 Valerie lashes her with a whip, scarring her face.
-Vicki flees in a car, crashes it and is killed.
+Vicki flees in a car, crashes and is killed.

-Jim proposes marriage to Lorna, who isn't sure if she can trust him.
-Valerie attempts to murder Lorna and make it look like an accident.
-When her scheme fails, Valerie, too, is killed in a speeding car.
-Jim goes to the cliff and discovers Lorna has made the leap.
+Jim proposes marriage to Lorna, who is unsure whether she can trust him.
+Valerie attempts to murder Lorna and stage it to appear to have been an accident.
+When her scheme fails, Valerie is killed in a speeding car.
+Jim goes to the cliff and discovers that Lorna has made the leap.
 He dives into the water and saves her.